NZX23/ScoreTranscriber/README.md

 - Non-classical performance characteristics are not yet modeled

 ### 6.3 Repository Status
-This repository is **open-sourced but actively under development**.
+This repository is **open-sourced**, with some refactoring to be done.
-Portions of the codebase remain experimental or unrefactored, and documentation is incomplete.
+Portions of the codebase remain unrefactored, and documentation is incomplete.
 Ongoing cleanup and reorganization are planned.

----

-## 7. License
-*(To be added; pending project finalization.)*

----

-## 8. Contributing
-Contributions, feedback, and issue reports are welcome.
-A formal contribution guide will be added as the codebase stabilizes.

----

 For questions or additional information, please refer to the linked resources above or file an issue in this repository.